AlexToghe/AlexToghe/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Hello+I'm+Alex+nice+to+see+you!)](https://git.io/typing-svg)

 I'm a May 2024 graduate in electrical and computer engineering from Wayne State University.
-I've been learning to program for a couple of years, and I enjoy taking on new software engineering projects and roles to expand my knowledge!
+I've been programming for a 3 years now, and enjoy taking on new projects!

 * 🚚 [United Wholesale Mortgage, full-time dev](https://www.uwm.com/)